vadimtyuryaev/RegrCoeffsExplorer/README.md

 predictors in the model and how these interactions can be estimated and interpreted on the probability scale.

-### Theoretical considerations regarding the interpretation of tnteraction terms
+### Theoretical considerations regarding the interpretation of interaction terms

 Consider a Linear Model with two continuous predictors and an interaction term: